voceconnect/afterburner-ansible/README.md

 # Afterburner

+See how [Voce Platforms](http://voceplatforms.com/) makes WordPress fly for large, high-traffic, high-profile sites.
+From server configuration to must-have WordPress plugins to front end optimizations, you'll learn how to make WordPress scale, reduce server resources, and load quickly.

-Afterburner is a set of Ansible playbooks and tasks that complement the resources and guides at [afterburner.voceplatforms.com](http://afterburner.voceplatforms.com).
+`afterburner-ansible` is a set of Ansible playbooks and tasks that complement the resources, guides and recommendations at [afterburner.voceplatforms.com](http://afterburner.voceplatforms.com).

 ## What's included?